yuchant/django-boilerplate/README.md

 Yeah that's right... there are some apps that are unquestionably useful.

-- Django Extensions.
-I know how much you like importing apps in the shell, but seriously, get over it.
+- Django Extensions: I know how much you like importing apps in the shell, but seriously, get over it.
-- South.
-Without database migrations, you are nothing. http://south.aeracode.org/
+- South: Without database migrations, you are nothing. http://south.aeracode.org/
-- Pillow.
-Python Imaging Library with a better success rate.
+- Pillow: Python Imaging Library with a better success rate.
 We like `ImageField` don't we?
-- Django Debug Tolbar.
-This is what the `__unicode__` method that eats 100 queries per object listing doesn't want you to know.
+- Django Debug Tolbar: The `__unicode__` method you wrote that eats 100 queries per object listing doesn't want you to know about this.
-- Fabric.
-Something that I only install when I've already repeated `ssh login, git pull, restart server` at least 100,000 times.
-Just have it from day one.
+- Fabric: Something that I only install when I've already repeated `ssh login, git pull, restart server` at least 100,000 times.
+Save yourself the trouble.

 ###Questionably forcibly installed django apps